 I ran to the fabric store and bought a 14″ metal zipper, some heavy-duty thread, and sewing machine needles designed especially for sewing leather.
 None of it was expensive, but it is specialty stuff.

 I had read that using scotch tape on your sewing machine foot makes the leather run through the machine more smoothly, but I didn’t find that to be the case.
 Occasionally my feed dogs would get angry, and I would just have to advance the needle manually.

 Instead of pretending like I know what I am doing when it comes to sewing and writing out a tutorial for this bag, I am just going to direct you to Flamingo Toes.
 I used Bev’s tutorial, without the stripe and bow, to the tee for making my clutch.
-I also found a helpful video that demonstrates two ways to sew zippers.
+To help me get over my fear of sewing zippers, I found a helpful video that demonstrates two ways to sew zippers.
 I followed the instructions for the first zipper.
 It was scary, but I did it.

 Making the leather tassel was easy and fun.
 I will be making more of these guys, you can count on it.
 I began by cutting a rectangle of leather that was roughly 3″ x 9 1/2″.
-I placed my quilting ruler 1/4″ from the top edge of the leather to act as the barrier for my rotary cutter.
-I eyeballed 1/8″ wide cuts along the length of the leather.
+Next, I placed my quilting ruler 1/4″ from the top edge of the leather to act as the barrier for my rotary cutter.
+To create the fringe, I eyeballed 1/8″ wide cuts along the length of the leather.